-Essays earning a score of 8 effectively develop a position on the extent to which government should be responsible for fostering green practices.
+Essays earning a score of 8 effectively develop a position that identifies the key issues associated with the locavore movement and examines their implications for the community.
 They develop their position by effectively synthesizing at least three of the sources.
 The evidence and explanations used are appropriate and convincing.
 Their prose demonstrates a consistent ability to control a wide range of the elements of effective writing but is not necessarily flawless.